naver/fixture-monkey/docs/content/v1.1.x-kor/release-notes/_index.md

 ---
 sectionStart
 ## v.1.1.1
-Fix set a recursive object
+Fix set a recursive object.

+Add a missing `giveMeJavaBuilder` with an object parameter.

 sectionEnd